SLLUG/SLLUG.github.io/index.md

 ## <a name="meetings" />Meetings

+Ongoing meetings will be held on the Third Monday of the month (eg- Nov 20th, 2017).

+Starting in 2018, we plan to hold monthly topical events, with a mix of discussion on a specific FLOSS topic, and a mix of non-specific networking and camaraderie.

+Meetings are free to attend for all time, for all participants.
+Interested participants of all skill levels are encouraged to attend.
+We ask that attendees under the age of 13 bring along an interested adult.

+### Upcoming Meetings

+#### Nov 20th, 2017 - Schedule Planning and LUG Rules/Regulations

+Rough Agenda:

+- Network Updates and Introductions
+- 2018 Monthly Topic Choices and Ordering (eg- Storage in March, Linux in April)
+- LUG Rules and Regulations - What are other groups using?
+What should we do?

+#### Dec 18th, 2017 - Holiday Celebration

+Rough Agenda:

+- Eat
+- Drink
+- Be Merry

+### Past Meetings

+#### Oct 16th, 2017 - Inaugural Meet-and-Greet

-Our inaugural meet-and-greet/organizational meeting is Monday, Oct 16th, at 6:00pm at:
+Our inaugural meet-and-greet/organizational meeting was Monday, Oct 16th, at 6:00pm at:

     Stoke's Inland Bar and Grill
     1202 Lambton Mall Rd, Sarnia, ON N7S 5R6

-The agenda of this first meeting is:
+The agenda of this first meeting was:

 - Introductions, including "Why I care about Linux/FLOSS"
 - Planning the first InstallFest esp.
 When?
 Where?
 Advertising?
 Who's Doing What?
 - Discussing meeting formats going forwards

-Ongoing meeting day/time is not yet determined.
-We aim to meet once each month to address news, interesting techniques, and to discuss ongoing projects.

-Meetings are free to attend for all time, for all participants.
-Interested participants of all skill levels are encouraged to attend.
-We ask that attendees under the age of 13 bring along an interested adult.

 ## <a name="advocacy" />Advocacy